Jasperbobates/hi-res/public/videos/README.md

 # Videos Directory

-This directory is for storing video files for the TNO page.
+This directory is for storing video files for the OECD page.

 ## Supported Formats
 - MP4 (recommended for best compatibility)